If you’re thinking about a career change or taking your next step, it can feel like a lot to handle on your own.

 - When do you think I’m most energised?

-Our inner voice can often be the most critical and the loudest, so it’s important to seek out other ideas and perspectives, you never know what these conversations might uncover.
+Our inner voices can often be the most critical and the loudest, so it’s important to seek out other ideas and perspectives.
+Speaking to people you trust and respect, like your family or closest friends, can help put you on the right path to make a career change, or help confirm what you want – or don’t want.
+You never know what these conversations might uncover.